 The Connect & Collect (CoCo) project coordinates the network of regional competence centres for labour research.
 The research and development activities aim at a "cloud of labour research" that supports interdisciplinary cooperation, promotes technological and social innovations, and provides structures for sustainable knowledge transfer.

 To support the competence centres, the CoCo project is developing an infrastructure with AI-supported tools and innovative methods that will enable a new approach to interdisciplinary labour research.
 A "cloud of labour research" will bring together the competence centres and other stakeholders, and provide opportunities for cooperation and networking.
 An important component is a data and knowledge repository that enables the joint use of research data, knowledge, and resources.
 In addition, AI-based tools will support linked-up working and the transfer of results to industry.

-The project started in cooperation with three Fraunhofer Institutes, DIE, and ZBW in March 2021 for four years.
-ZBW is the leading technology partner.
+The project started in cooperation with three Fraunhofer Institutes, DIE, and ZBW in March 2021 and will run for four years.
+The ZBW is the leading technology partner.
 Funding is provided by the Federal Ministry of Education and Research.